therealdrflower/cornvm/README.md

 Use your own method (sorry)

 ## Features:
-Create variables\n
+Create variables.
-Print variables
+Print variables.
-Do math
+Do math.
-Stop programm (success or failure)
+Stop programm (success or failure).

 ## I want to add
-Functions
+Functions.
-Loops
+Loops.
 If and If else, etc.